chrisdickinson/ormnomnom/docs/ref/queryset.md

 Relation Name | Description                                         | Effect on validation
 ------------- | --------------------------------------------------- | -----------------------
-              | Omitted relations are treated as "eq".              | Applied from DAO DDL
-`eq`          | Column should equal value.                          | Applied from DAO DDL `neq`         | Column should not equal value.                      | Applied from DAO DDL `contains`    | Column should contain string.                       | Must be string
+(nothing)     | Omitted relations are treated as "eq".              | Applied from DAO DDL `eq`          | Column should equal value.                          | Applied from DAO DDL `neq`         | Column should not equal value.                      | Applied from DAO DDL `contains`    | Column should contain string.                       | Must be string